 Help Others in Need

-I’m extremely thankful to have a job that is relatively secure and can be done remotely.
-That could change in an instant or I could do something stupid and get fired tomorrow.
-However, as long as steady paychecks are coming in we’ll look for ways to help friends, family, and local businesses.
+I’m incredibly thankful for a relatively secure job that can be done remotely.
+Of course, that could change instantly, or I could do something stupid and get fired tomorrow.
+However, as long as steady paychecks are coming in, we’ll look for ways to help friends, family, and local businesses.

-This is going to be a tough time for a lot of people.
-My brother and his fiance work at the same restaurant and they are going to be out of work for at least a month.
-They have a one-year-old and the next few weeks or months are going to be tough until they get back to work.
-Even when they are back at work, more than likely people will have less disposable income to spend until the economy bounces back.
+This pandemic will be a tough time for a lot of people.
+My brother and his fiance work at the same restaurant, and they will be out of work for at least a month.
+They have a one-year-old, and the next few weeks or months will be tough until they get back to work.
+Even when they are back at work, more than likely, people will have less disposable income to spend until the economy bounces back.

 Lessons Learned from the Great Recession

 So, what is our plan during this market downturn?
 Business as usual for now.
-I have no idea what the market will do over the next several months.
-More than likely it will take us a while to bounce back from this but who knows?
-The fact is that we’re investing for the long haul and don’t need the money for 10+ years.
-If the Great Recession taught us anything it’s not to panic, be thankful for the good things in our life, and to be generous to people who need help.
-This too shall pass.
+I have no idea what the market will do over several months.
+It will take us a while to bounce back from this, but who knows?
+We’re investing for the long haul and don’t need the money for 10+ years.
+If the Great Recession taught us anything, it’s not to panic, be thankful for the good things in our lives, and be generous to people who need help.
+This, too, shall pass.

 I remember the Great Recession quite well (graduated in 06′).
 I was lucky enough to be employed through the whole recession and 10-year recovery.
 Healthcare (finance) turned out to be a pretty solid career choice.
 One thing I will say about this ‘downturn’ that is different is people willing to help others in need.
 I don’t remember seeing that in 08′ like we are today.
 My landlord emailed me and told me not to worry about rent (I told them we are doing just fine and they won’t see any interruption in payment).
 Starbucks is offering everyone who works at the hospital free coffee.
 An oil change place is doing the same.
 Pretty cool to see some of this.